1941–2025::The Mars Flying Boats and Vancouver Island’s Pioneer Water Bomber Pilots

 "1967::Tragedy On Skirt Mountain"

-Clip: Times Colonist (1967)
+Map Clip: Victoria Daily Times (1967)

 Victoria, British Columbia

-As upset as they were to have watched the plane crash, witnesses continued taking photos, hoping it might help to record the event.
-Some said the plane's wing struck a tree, while others said they saw one of the wings disintegrate before the plane disappeared into the smoke.
-One year later, a similar fatal crash occurred nearby in the Sooke Hills when two more firefighting pilots lost their lives.
-It was to have been their last flight of the day.
-In a terrible twist of fate, one of the two pilots who had perished in that crash was supposed to have flown on the fatal Skirt Mountain flight the previous year but had been swapped out at the last minute by a different pilot.
+Some said the plane’s wing struck a tree, while others claimed they saw one of the wings disintegrate before the aircraft disappeared into the smoke.
+One year later, a similar crash occurred nearby in the Sooke Hills when two more firefighting pilots lost their lives.
+In a cruel twist, one of the pilots killed in that crash had originally been scheduled to fly on the Skirt Mountain mission the year before, but had been replaced at the last minute.

 "2022::The Flying Firemen Memorial Park"